 Tango Is a Language (II)

 If you study Chinese, you want to study Mandarin and not a local dialect.
 Likewise, if you learn tango, you want to learn Argentine tango and not Finnish tango or American tango.
 If your purpose is to dance tango in the milongas, you want to study social tango and not performance tango, and you want to learn the milonguero style danced in the milongas of Buenos Aires, not some self-invented and localized style danced only in a university campus in North America.
-Some university campuses in North America are fairly isolated.
+Some university campuses in North America are quite isolated.
 They rarely associate with other tango communities and seldom invite outside teachers in to teach.
 As a result, they developed their own tango dialect unfamiliar to tango dancers elsewhere.

 Here is how Argentinians dance tango in their milongas.